 In summary, the Blended Website Learning Model worked quite well.
 Putting them up is easy, as I already have an existing hosting account coupled with website development skills.

-I hope this model will find a following as I see it convenient, useful, and emphatic to both students and teachers.
+I hope this model will find a following as I see it convenient, useful, and empathic to both students and teachers.
 It can spare the money and time to find ways to survive during the new normal.

 © 2020 October 17 P. A. Regoniel